Power System Protection

 For educational institutions: What are the requirements for listing my course on microcredentials.at?

-If you would like to develop a microcredential, either building on an existing online course or with a new online course as the basis for the self-study phase, please contact us via the contact form and we will agree on the further procedure together.
+If you would like to develop a microcredential, either building on an existing online course or with a new online course on iMooX.at as the basis for the self-study phase, please contact us via the contact form and we will agree on the further procedure together.